MichaelSebero/Productivity-Mode/README.md

 .
 Type python3 /directory/to/Productivity-Mode.py

 .
-Type what application you want closed
+Input what application you want closed

 .
 The application of your choosing won't be able to launch for 2 hours